 · Minor Revision

 If the Academic Editor recommends “Reject”, the authors are sent any review reports that have been received and are notified that their manuscript will no longer be considered for publication in the journal.

 If the Academic Editor recommends “Major Revision”, the authors are notified of the editor's request that they prepare and submit an updated version of their manuscript with the necessary changes suggested by the reviewers and editor.
 This might require new data to be collected or substantial revision of the text.
 The manuscript is then reassessed by one or more of the original reviewers before the Academic Editor makes a new recommendation.

-If the Academic Editor recommends “Minor Revision”, the authors are notified of the editor's request that they prepare and submit a revised copy of their manuscript with the required minor changes suggested by the reviewers and editor.
+If the Academic Editor recommends “Minor Revision”, the authors are notified of the editor's request that they prepare and submit a revised copy of their manuscript with the required minor changes suggested by the reviewers.
 Once satisfied with the final manuscript, optionally having sought further advice from one or more of the reviewers, the Academic Editor can recommend “Publish”.

-If the Academic Editor recommends “Publish”, the manuscript will undergo a final check by the journal’s Chief Editor and editorial office in order to ensure that the manuscript and its review process adhere to the journal’s guidelines and policies.
+If the Academic Editor recommends “Publish”, the manuscript will undergo a final check by the editorial office in order to ensure that the manuscript and its review process adhere to the journal’s guidelines and policies.
 The authors will then be notified of the manuscript’s acceptance.

 Associate Editors will be called upon to handle appeals and other editorial issues as and when required.